byuccl/spydrnet-tmr/docs/simpleCounter/vivado_vivado/index.rst

 Verifying if the Design Works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The counter in this design increments when btnc is pressed.
-Once it reaches a count of 16 it rolls over to 0 and starts counting up again.
+Once it reaches a count of 15 (all LEDs are ont) it rolls over to 0 and starts counting up again.
 If at any point btnu is pressed the count is reset to 0.
 Since this is a TMR design there should be 3 sets of 4 leds in total.

 * Set 1 (LEDS 0-3), Set 2 (LEDs 5-8), Set 3 (LEDs 10-13)